Maumoon Abdul Gayoom: Palestine and Israel

 During his presidency, Gayoom took a firm stance on the Israeli–Palestinian conflict, which was a defining feature of his foreign policy.
-Within a week of taking office in 1978, Gayoom severed the diplomatic relations with Israel that had been established under the previous administration of Ibrahim Nasir.
+Within a week of taking office in 1978, Gayoom severed diplomatic relations with Israel that had been established under the previous administration of Ibrahim Nasir.
 Gayoom supported for an independent Palestinian state with East Jerusalem as its capital.
 He argued that this move was necessary to align with the Maldives' broader support for Palestinian self-determination.
 In 1984, Gayoom invited Palestinian leader Yasser Arafat to the Maldives, and he undertook a state visit in July the same year.

 Gayoom also attempted economic partnerships to strengthen ties with Palestine.
 His administration launched "Maldives Airways" in collaboration with the Palestinian government, with a fleet of four airplanes.
 However, the airline faced financial challenges, attributed to international sanctions and economic pressure, which led to its bankruptcy by 1984.
 Due to the airline's failure, Gayoom's administration continued efforts to support Palestine through other means, such as organising nationwide fundraising campaigns, with donation boxes set up throughout the Maldives.